ChristophReich1996/ECG_Classification/README.md

 docker run -it --gpus all --rm --name user_name ecg_classification
 ```

+This Dockerfile does not use the PAU CUDA extension, which leads to a higher memory usage and an increased runtime.

-The provided [Dockerfile](Dockerfile) is based on the [Nvidia NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+A [Dockerfile](Dockerfile) based on the [Nvidia NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch), supporting the PAU CUDA extension, is also available.

 ## Results